Associate Chair, Administration

 Psychology faculty and students collaborate on applied research projects through the Center for Research and Service (CRS).
 Founded as the IIT Institute for Psychological Services in 1943, the CRS has an exceptional track record of providing organizations with meaningful metrics for managing human resources and has existed as a consulting unit since 1998.
 Leveraging the skills of faculty, students, and staff, the CRS evolved into one of the country’s premier university-based research and services firms.
 Today, the CRS supports and educates advanced graduate students to deliver high quality professional services such as assessing, developing, and leveraging the potential of clients' employees.

 The National Consortium on Stigma and Empowerment (NCSE) is a research group meant to promote recovery from mental illness by understanding the stigma associated with mental illness and promoting personal empowerment.
-The consortium (ncse1.org), largely funded by NIH and the CSC, is located at Illinois Institute of Technology, directed by Patrick Corrigan.
-NCSE is home to the American Psychological Association’s Journal, Stigma and Health (www.apa.org/pubs/journals/sah), and the Honest Open Proud suite of anti-stigma programs (www.comingoutproudprogram.org/).
+The consortium (ncse1.org), largely funded by NIH and the CDC, is home to the American Psychological Association’s Journal, Stigma and Health (www.apa.org/pubs/journals/sah), and the Honest Open Proud suite of anti-stigma programs (www.comingoutproudprogram.org/).
 Of late, NCSE research has examined the egregious effects of the stigma of substance use disorder and fetal alcohol spectrum disorder.

-The Chicago Health Disparities Center (CHDC) is a research group funded through the National Institute on Minority Health and Health Disparities (NIMHD) and Patient Centered Outcomes Research Institute (PCORI).
-Located at Illinois Institute of Technology and directed by Patrick Corrigan and Lindsay Sheehan, CHDC (chicagohealthdisparities.org), is committed to promoting health equity for racial and ethnic minorities with mental illness.
+The Chicago Health Disparities Center (CHDC) is a research group funded through the National Institute on Minority Health and Health Disparities (NIMHD) and Patient Centered Outcomes Research Institute (PCORI). committed to promoting health equity for racial and ethnic minorities with mental illness.
 CHDC is a member organization of the Institute for Translational Medicine at the University of Chicago (www.chicagoitm.org) and partners with Chicago area universities, service provider organizations, and public partners, including the Chicago Department of Public Health.

 Facilities include laboratories for human behavioral assessment studies, psychophysiological research, infant and maternal attachment research, and testing and interviewing laboratories with one-way mirror viewing.
 Special computer and video equipment are part of the research facilities.
 There are graduate student offices, a testing library, and a student lounge.
 Many journals and databases are available through the university’s libraries.

-Clinical psychology faculty interests include: health psychology, child social and emotional development, eating disorders, anxiety and repetitive behavior, and neuropsychological functioning.
+Clinical psychology faculty interests include: health psychology, child social and emotional development, eating disorders, emotion dysregulation, and diversity science.
 Some clinical students work with rehabilitation faculty in areas such as: adjustment to disability, stages of change, stigma and prevention, psychiatric rehabilitation, and cross-cultural issues.

-Industrial-organizational faculty interests include: leadership, diversity, cross-cultural issues, work-family interface, training and development, employee selection, employment discrimination, quantitative methods and psychometrics, occupational health, and humanitarian work psychology.
+Industrial-organizational faculty interests include: leadership, diversity, cross-cultural issues, work-family interface, training and development, employee selection, employment discrimination, quantitative methods, and psychometrics.

 Counseling and rehabilitation science faculty pursue research in the areas of: mental health counseling, adjustment to disability, vocational rehabilitation, factors affecting job placement, rehabilitation engineering technology, psychiatric rehabilitation, ethics and ethical issues in counseling, and clinical supervision.

-The Division of Counseling and Rehabilitation Science offers a M.S. in Rehabilitation and Mental Health Counseling, a Ph.D. in Rehabilitation Counseling Education, and a Ph.D. in combined clinical/rehabilitation psychology.
+The Division of Counseling and Rehabilitation Science offers a M.S. in Clinical Counseling with specialization in either Clinical Rehabilitation Counseling or Clinical Mental Health Counseling, and a Ph.D. in Rehabilitation Counseling Education.
+There is also a combined clinical/rehabilitation psychology program.

-M.S. – Rehabilitation and Mental Health Counseling (RMHC): The mission of the Rehabilitation and Mental Health Counseling Program is to prepare master’s degree students to perform a vital role as counselors who have specialized knowledge and skills for both rehabilitation and clinical mental health counseling service delivery.
+M.S. – Clinical Counseling (CLIC): The mission of the Clinical Counseling Program is to prepare master’s degree students to perform a vital role as counselors who have specialized knowledge and skills for both rehabilitation and clinical mental health counseling service delivery.
+Students are provided with a comprehensive education in principles of both clinical rehabilitation and clinical mental health counseling, and then specialize in one of these two areas through their practicum, internship, and research experiences.
 This includes the ability to serve persons with a diverse array of problems impacting the individual, and/or the family, in a variety of clinical settings and with respect for the influences of multicultural factors such as culture, ethnicity, race, religion, gender, and sexual orientation.
 Students also receive specialized training in the vocational, educational, and personal adjustment of persons with physical, mental, and emotional disabilities.
 The objectives of the program are:

 - To train individuals in the practice of rehabilitation and clinical mental health counseling, which includes specialized knowledge in and experience related to counseling and treatment modalities appropriate for the service of a variety of clients in diverse rehabilitation and mental health counseling settings;